Aunt Hattie 1885 to well into the 1950s (She’s a fictional character telling a true story. This is as close as we can come!)

 The slim dark red history is in the campus library, readily available to all who come.
 Some pick it up, but… the beach calls, or there’s a campfire in the grove!
 Do I hear singing?
 How many ever finish reading the book?
 And who can tell you later what they read?

-As stated and implied elsewhere on this site, I believe that when one hears a story the details are more likely to stick.
+As stated and implied elsewhere on this site, I believe that when one sees and hears a story performed the details are more likely to stick.
 Who would tell such a story after more than 100 years?
 Well, one day a voice whispered in my ear and said she was there working in the old hotel, and met Quillen Shinn the day he arrived.
 Over the years she saw and heard it all, and is more than willing to share the story.
 Thus Aunt Hattie came to life!

 And, how many wonderful stories there are – about tenting with skunks, competitions between the campers and those in the dorms, the music, parades, and all the wondrous people.
 Don’t forget about ‘our Miss Forbes’!
 She invested her $100 in a third floor room to help to buy the old hotel.
 Other investors soon sold their rooms back to the Association.
 Our Miss Forbes “took the northeast corner room on the third floor, occupying it every season from 1904 to 1943 when she moved to the room directly below, formerly used by Mrs. Quillen Shinn.”
 And there is so much more to tell about Eleanor Forbes and many others.

 The Universalists made unusual efforts to acknowledge and include women as well as men in the planning, fundraising and continuation of Ferry Beach.
 Women did have a voice in this group, and Aunt Hattie is not shy about speaking her mind.
 She represents all the women who worked at Ferry Beach over the years.
 (Including me!)
-She may have been ‘only a chamber maid,’ but don’t forget they made every bed in every room each morning back in the early days… there is not much that escaped her notice.
-And just what was in the trunk that required two burly men to carry to the third floor each time Mrs. Kennedy came to stay?
+She may have been ‘only a chamber maid,’ but don’t forget they made every bed in every room each morning back in the early days… I imagine there is not much that escaped her notice.
+And just what was in the trunk that required two burly men to carry it to the third floor each time Mrs. Kennedy came to stay?